Vyral/john-quinn/_posts/2019-05-21-how-to-prepare-for-a-home-inspection.md

 **3\.
 Repair the exterior.** Take a walk around the perimeter of your home, keeping an eye out for rotting wood and peeling paint.
 Get these items repaired and repainted.

 **4\.
-Check your faucets.** Turn the faucets in your kitchen, bathrooms, etc. on and off to see if the water starts and stops correctly.
+Check your faucets.** Turn the faucets in your kitchen, bathrooms, etc., on and off to see if the water starts and stops correctly.
 Do they stop automatically or do they drip a lot?
 If the latter happens, you may want to replace some washers.
 If the inspector finds it, they’ll be asking you to hire an expensive plumber to fix it.

 **5\.
 Test and check your outlets.** Some power outlets might need to be changed, depending on their condition.
 If there are burn marks anywhere on the outlet, it’s a very good idea to replace it.